oxfordinternetinstitute/oxonfair/README.md

 An Ipython notebook generating many of the figures in the paper can be found here: [Levelling up notebook](examples/levelling_up.ipynb)

 Many fairness measures can be understood as identifying a harm, and then equalizing this harm across the population as a whole.
-For example, the use demographic parity of identifies people as being harmed by a low selection rate, which is then set to be the same for all groups, while equal opportunity identifies people as being harmed by low recall, and balances this harm across all groups.
-However, these fairness formulations often explicitly
+For example, the use of demographic parity of identifies people as being harmed by a low selection rate, which is then set to be the same for all groups.
+Similarly, equal opportunity identifies people as being harmed by low recall, and balances this harm across all groups.
+However, these fairness formulations often implicitly *level down* and achieve fairness, by decreasing recall for some of the groups.

 As an alternative to equalizing the harm across the population, we allow data scientists to specify minimum rates of e.g., recall, precision, or selection rate for every group, with one line of code.
 E.g.